wzxie/POAtools/README.md

 After a successful installation, you will see:
 ```
 ✓ POAtools command is now available!
-You can use: POAtools --help
+You can use: POAtools -h
 ```

 ### (3) Activate POAtools in your current terminal